railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 Configuring the menu
 ====================

-Open ERP's menu organization isn't subject to any restriction, so you can modify the whole structure, the terminology and all access rights to it to meet your specific needs in the best possible way.
+Open ERP's menu organization is not subject to any restriction, so you can modify the whole structure, the terminology and all access rights to it to meet your specific needs in the best possible way.
 However, before you do all that and just as you would for any other customizable software, you should balance both the benefits you see in such changes and the costs, such as the